vexdev/kotlin-datastore-serializer/README.md

-_# kotlin-datastore-serializer
+# kotlin-datastore-serializer

-Kotlin Serializer for the Google Cloud Datastore
+Kotlin Serializer for the Google Cloud Datastore, based on kotlinx.serialization.

+## Features

+- Encode data classes to entities
+- Decode entities to data classes
+- Support for encoding and decoding key names `String` or key ids `Long`

 ## Usage